evertqin/RogerBlog/post/post10/post10.md

 ####Day 5 -- Yoho National Park

 This is probabaly one of the most amazing days of this trip.
-Yesterday, we bumped into two elder couples, they told use iceline trail is one of their favorite trails and they were planning to visit it the next day.
+Yesterday, we bumped into two elder couples, they told us iceline trail is one of their favorite trails and they were planning to visit it the next day.
 I came across this trail on TripAdvisor and saw it received 5 stars reviews, so it is on our original plan.

 ![Iceline Trail Map](/home/ruogu/Pictures/066-iceline_map.gif)